truenas/documentation/content/SCALE/SCALE22.12.md

 **March 28, 2023**

+iXsystems is pleased to release TrueNAS SCALE 22.12.2!

+{{< enterprise >}}
+22.12.2 is the first SCALE release that supports TrueNAS Enterprise systems!
+For TrueNAS Enterprise systems that are already deployed with TrueNAS CORE installed, you can [contact iXsystems Support]({{< relref "GetSupportSCALE.md" >}}) to verify SCALE compatibility and schedule a migration.
+To purchase a new [TrueNAS Enterprise system](https://www.truenas.com/truenas-enterprise/), please contact iXsystems for a quote!
+{{< /enterprise >}}

-TrueNAS SCALE 22.12.1 has been released.
-It includes many new features and improved functionality that span SCALE Enterprise High Availability (HA), applications, rootless login administrative user, enclosure management, and replication:
+22.12.2 includes many new features and improved functionality that span SCALE Enterprise High Availability (HA), applications, rootless login administrative user, enclosure management, and replication:

 * Adding sudo options to user and replication configuration screens
 * SSH service option for the administration user